gornskew/lisply-mcp/README.md

       (theo *my-box* length))
 ```

-This box can be visualized by creating a web interface or using
+This box can be visualized by creating a web interface or using a
-built-in visualization tools.
+built-in gendl visualization tool such as `geysr`.
 See [Gendl
 Documentation](https://gornschool.com) for details.